Energize Your Home and Life with Feng Shui

 “Feng Shui” literally means wind and water, and is about achieving balance.
 The principles of fengshui can be applied to not just your home but also your life.

-The central concept in feng shui is chi, which literally means moving air.
-This chi represents energy – either positive or negative.
-Almost everything in feng shui is aimed at allowing positive chi to circulate freely, and banishing negative chi (see, I told you it’s a lot like life).
+The central concept in feng shui is chi, which means moving air.
+This chi represents energy, which can be either positive or negative.
+Almost everything in feng shui is aimed at allowing positive chi to circulate freely, and banishing negative chi.

 Science or superstition?

-You may be skeptical about feng shui, as I used to be.
-Yet I recognised that Traditional Chinese Medicine has been around for thousands of years and is only now gaining recognition in western medicine.
-In the same way, feng shui is slowly gaining mainstream acceptance and the scientists might get to it soon :)
+You may be skeptical about feng shui, as I was.
+Yet I recognised that Traditional Chinese Medicine has been around for thousands of years and is now gaining recognition in western medicine.
+In the same way, feng shui is slowly gaining mainstream acceptance and the scientists might get to it soon πŸ™‚

 My approach was therefore to experiment a little and judge by the results.
 I invite you to do the same.
 Here are some practical applications of using the concept of chi to bring positive energy into your home and life.